sosukesuzuki/Frozen/README.md

 ## Attention

-You can use Rapunzel on the modern browser only.
+You can use Frozen on the modern browser only.

 ## Licence